WrightonLabCSU/DRAM/README.md

 **How the resume option does NOT work:**
 - <examples> TODO: Add examples of how it won't work

-Every CLI option in DRAM2 shown above or from `nextflow run DRAM2 --help` can be set in the `nextflow.config` file.
+Every CLI option in DRAM shown above or from `nextflow run DRAM --help` can be set in the `nextflow.config` file.
 This can be useful for setting default options or for setting options that are the same for every run.
 For example, if you always want to use the `--use_uniref` option, you can set this in the `nextflow.config` file and it will be used for every run by setting in the params section of the `nextflow.config` file:

     ```
     params {